nice-boys/product-boilerplate/README.md

 There are two code generators at work in this boilerplate:

-- [GraphQL Codegen](https://graphql-code-generator.com) automatically generates React hooks for the frontend that fetch from the API.
-These hooks are fully typed too, so you know exactly what the shape of the returned data is.
+- [GraphQL Codegen](https://graphql-code-generator.com) automatically generates React components for the frontend that fetch from the API.
+They are fully typed too, so you know exactly what the shape of the returned data is.
 - [GraphQL Nexus](https://nexus.js.org) in combination with [Prisma](https://prisma.io) let us plug together a production-ready GraphQL API from just the database datamodel.

 ### Routing